 We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the current issue of UNVEILED Magazine.
 As demand is high, to pick up your VIP media pack all you need to do is pre-register using the form below.
 While stocks last.

 Capesthorne Hall is a beautiful, family-owned stately home which can be yours exclusively for your dream wedding day.
 Set in 100 acres of the beautiful picturesque Cheshire countryside, this truly unique venue overlooks three lakes and stunning formal gardens.
 Capesthorne’s grounds and elegant rooms make it a perfect venue for your dream wedding at any time of the year.

 The Hall and Lakeside Wing (both available to view this Sunday) are offered on an exclusive basis giving you your own stately home for the day.

 The Drawing Room with its magnificent chandeliers and Italian paintings is used for Civil Ceremonies.
 The Queen Anne room, with its ornate fireplace, is used for Wedding Breakfasts and the Saloon is a beautiful room for drinks receptions and leads out onto the Terrace and West Lawn.

-Please click here to view our schedule for 2017.
+This event is now sold out for exhibitor spaces.
+Please click here to view our schedule for spring 2018.

 Exhibitors will be strictly limited by category and places will be allocated on a first come, first served basis.
 We expect demand to be very high.